01 of 07

 Organize with a Masu Box Divider

 The possibilities are endless with this nifty origami divider!
-This model is a traditional fold and fits perfectly inside the origami Masu Box that we learned how to fold last time.
+This model is a traditional fold and fits perfectly inside the origami Masu Box.

 You may find this origami model a little intimidating at first glance, but it's actually very simple and easy to remember.